janus-idp/demo-setup/README.md

 ## Getting Started

-Step-by-step instructions on getting Assemble running with RHSSO authentication using the included helm charts or by running an ansible playbook found [here](./ansible/README.md).
+Step-by-step instructions on getting Assemble running with RHSSO authentication using the included helm charts

+> **_NOTE:_** For an even faster start try running the ansible playbook found [here](./ansible/README.md).

 ### Prerequisites